Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 7. Natura

-Natura connects sustainability with biodiversity, responsible sourcing, and social development in the Amazon region.
-Through its Amazonia Programme, the company supports sustainable production chains, local communities, and the development of a living forest economy.
-This approach shows how a beauty and cosmetics business can create value by protecting natural resources while supporting local suppliers and communities.
+Natura connects sustainability with biodiversity protection, responsible sourcing, social development, and the protection of the Amazon region.
+Through its Amazonia Programme, the company supports sustainable production chains, local communities, training, production efficiency, and technologies that help generate income while keeping the forest standing.

 8. Seventh Generation